An opportunity to thrive

 From non-critical uses such as HR and customer analytics to entire core services such as payments or retail banking, banks and financial services are now enjoying the benefits that cloud brings, such as cost savings, comprehensive security, agility and scalability.

 With the exponential rise in the FinTech industry, cloud innovation is fast becoming a necessity to stay competitive and drive the digital transformation race.
 In fact, Gartner predicts that by 2020, a corporate no-cloud policy will become as rare as a no-internet policy is today.

-From advanced functionality to significant cost reductions, it is becoming more and more obvious to the financial services industry that the advantages of cloud computing greatly outweigh the risks.
+From advanced functionality to significant cost reductions, it is becoming more and more obvious to the financial services industry that the advantages of public and private cloud computing greatly outweigh the risks.
 Whilst cloud computing may have begun in finance with just non-core business processes, it is clear that the future is cloud-first for finance.